 The Singer 4452 is a great sewing machine for sewing bulky quilts!
 Here are a couple of perks.

 - It includes an even feed, or walking, foot and a quilt guide.

-- The feed dogs drop with the switch of a slider on the back of the machine, allowing for easy setup for free-motion quilting.
+- The feed dogs drop with the switch of a slider on the back of the machine, allowing for easy setup for free-motion sewing and quilting.

 What else would make it better?

 - If wanting to free-motion quilt or embroider, you will need to purchase a quilting foot separately.

 - The same goes with a 1/4″ piecing foot, which is nice for making those 1/4″ seam allowances when quilting.